 You can also choose Sponsored InMails, which will put a private message at the top of your target audience’s LinkedIn inbox.
 Those that receive email notifications about their new private messages on LinkedIn will get a message to their standard email alerting them to your InMail.

 Sponsored InMails are the same types of messages you can pay to send to people who are not connected with you on LinkedIn.
 The difference is through the advertising platform, you can send out InMails in bulk.
 Individually, you must have a premium LinkedIn account and are limited to anywhere between three to thirty InMails per month.
 If you want to experiment with these types of ads to drive more webinar registrations, you will need to contact LinkedIn Marketing Solutions to connect with a representative to assist you with these premium advertising options.

 Dynamic Ads are available in three formats:

-Follower ad to build brand awareness and engagement with a LinkedIn Page.
+Follower ad that is used to build brand awareness and engagement with a LinkedIn Page.

-Content ads to generate leads, or drive content download conversions.
+Content ads to generate leads, or drive content download conversion rates.
 These ads are only available for accounts managed by a LinkedIn representation.

-Spotlight ad to showcase your product, service, content, or event .
-This is the best ad format to use to drive webinar signups because when a member clicks on this ad, they will instantly go to your webinar registration page.
+Spotlight ad to showcase your product, service, content, or event.
+This is the best webinar ad format to use to drive webinar signups because when a member clicks on this ad, they will instantly go to your webinar registration page.

 What’s the difference between Dynamic Ads and the others listed above?